WASdev/sample.oauth.store/README.md

 INCOMPLETE: Things you will need:
 ==============
 - A recent copy of the Eclipse IDE.
 See http://www.eclipse.org/downloads/ For example,  Eclipse Photon for Java EE Developers ( 4.8 ) https://www.eclipse.org/downloads/packages/release/photon/r/eclipse-ide-java-ee-developers
-- A compatible Websphere Developer Tools for WebSphere® Application Server Liberty -- for example, https://developer.ibm.com/wasdev/downloads/#asset/tools-IBM_Liberty_Developer_Tools_for_Eclipse_Photon  See here for general install options: https://www.ibmdw.net/wasdev/downloads/
+- A compatible Websphere Developer Tools for WebSphereÂ® Application Server Liberty -- for example, https://developer.ibm.com/wasdev/downloads/#asset/tools-IBM_Liberty_Developer_Tools_for_Eclipse_Photon  See here for general install options: https://www.ibmdw.net/wasdev/downloads/
 - An IBM Liberty Runtime at V18.0.0.4 or later.
 - A mongoDB install.
 See https://www.mongodb.com/
 - A mongoDB java driver.